dwhr-pi/helium-dyi-hotspot-balena-pi4/readme.md

   [RAK2245 Pi HAT at Google Search](https://www.google.com/search?q=RAK2245+Pi+HAT) and at fallowing here is the EU868 and in other Versions are aviable.
   [RAK2245 Pi HAT EU868](https://www.stromenergie.at/shop/RAK-Wireless-RAK2245-Pi-HAT-is-a-LoRa-Gateway-with-Raspberry-Pi-form-factor-based-on-SX1301-Pre-install-LoRa-gateway-OSRAK831-upgrade-EU868-Version)

-  In Germany and other Countrys we use, 868 MHz...
+  In Germany and other Countrys we use, EU868 with 868 MHz...

   Or: (not recomend, only for your intresset)
   [RAK831 LPWAN Gateway Concentrator Module](https://store.rakwireless.com/products/rak831-gateway-module), [Raspberry Converter Board](https://store.rakwireless.com/products/raspberry-converter-board), [Fiberglass Antenna Kit for Helium Hotspot](https://store.rakwireless.com/collections/chinese-new-year-2022-sale/products/fiber-glass-antenna-kit-for-helium-hotspot?variant=39705923846342) oder [Fiberglass Antenna](https://store.rakwireless.com/products/fiber-glass-antenna?variant=39705894813894).